MicrosoftDocs/visualstudio-docs/docs/extensibility/creating-a-basic-project-system-part-1.md

  Projects are defined in project files, for example a *.csproj* file for a Visual C# project.
 You can create your own project type that has your own project file name extension.
 For more information about project types, see [Project types](../extensibility/internals/project-types.md).

 > [!NOTE]
->  If you need to extend Visual Studio with a custom project type, we strongly recommend leveraging the [Visual Studio Project System](https://github.com/Microsoft/VSProjectSystem) (VSPS) which has a number of advantages over building a project system from scratch:
+>  If you need to extend Visual Studio with a custom project type, we strongly recommend leveraging the [Visual Studio project system](https://github.com/Microsoft/VSProjectSystem) (VSPS) which has a number of advantages over building a project system from scratch:
 >
 >  -  Easier onboarding.
 Even a basic project system requires tens of thousands of lines of code.
 Leveraging VSPS reduces the onboarding cost to a few clicks before you are ready to customize it to your needs.
 >  -  Easier maintenance.
 By leveraging VSPS, you only need to maintain your own scenarios.
 We handle the upkeep of all of the project system infrastructure.